xanxer6rB/forge-custom-scripts/README.md

 	- - Choose how many Horde will be added to the library?: Hordes library size, 50 Horde, 100 Horde, 150 Horde, 200 Horde or Choose any number.
 	- - Survivors set own life total from a choice of 25,35,40,55,65 or 75.
 	- - Choose a number of turns the Horde skips for you to prepare.
 	- - The Horde reveals the top card of its library until it reveals a card not named Horde and casts all cards revealed this way.
+When a card named Horde is cast, a random creature of the most prominent creature type in the Horde's library gets created using the MomirAvatar ability.
+The created creatures are token and Horde in addition to their creature types.
 	- - Horde cards when cast are put into the sideboard instead of going anywhere else.
 	- - Whenever the Horde loses life, it mills that many cards.
 (Damage dealt by sources without infect causes loss of life.)
 	- - The Horde may cast spells from its hand, exile and commander without paying their mana costs with no commander penalty.